 - The photo of the carved squirrel on the history page was taken by Andrew Bowden and is available under a Creative Commons Attribution-ShareAlike 2.0 Licence.

 - The sketch of language groups on the loanwords page is based on a work by Wikimedia Commons editors which is in the public domain.
 The sketch itself was made by me and is available under a Creative Commons Attribution-ShareAlike 4.0 Licence

-- The Milky Way images in the constellations section are from the Stellarium software, which is available under a GNU General Public License.
+- The Milky Way images on the constellations page are from the Stellarium software, which is available under a GNU General Public License.

 All other images are not copyrighted because they do not reach the threshold of originality.
 Most of them were drawn by myself.

 - The sound files illustrating pronunciation of the letters were recorded by Denelson83 (vowels) and Peter Isotalo (consonants) and are available under a Creative Commons Attribution-ShareAlike 3.0 Licence.

 - The files illustrating pronunciation of Lemizh, Turkish, English, French, German, Spanish, and Polish words were recorded by me and are available under a Creative Commons Attribution-ShareAlike 4.0 Licence just as the rest of the grammar.